mpr90/rtkml/README.md

 ### Example

 The following example walks through the steps to extract trip data from Roadtrippers and import as a route/trip to a Garmin GPS device.
+It's actually best to create the GPX route using only waypoints and have the Basecamp or Garmin recalculate the route, rather than using the KML paths, which contain many track points and can sometimes overload the Garmin.

 1. Run the rtkml script to extract the KML for the selected trip, e.g.
-`python rtkml.py 32268605 --debug`
+`python rtkml.py --debug 32268605 -name bragg-`

 2. use [gpsbabel](https://www.gpsbabel.org/index.html) to convert KML to GPX based on the waypoints in Roadtrippers.
 Strip out waypoints since they would otherwise show up as 'favourites' in Garmin.
-Simplify route by removing redundant waypoints to keep error within 10 meters. e.g.
+You end up with one route with the waypoints from Roadtrippers.
-`gpsbabel -i kml -o gpx -f 32268605.kml -x transform,rte=wpt -x nuketypes,waypoints,tracks -x simplify,crosstrack,error=0.01k -F 32268605.gpx`
+`gpsbabel -i kml -o gpx -f bragg-32268605.kml -x transform,rte=wpt -x nuketypes,waypoints,tracks -F bragg-32268605.gpx`

 3. Import the resulting GPX into (Garmin Basecamp)[https://www.garmin.com/en-US/software/basecamp/]

 4. Right clip on the newly imported route and recalculate.
-Confirm route is as desired.
-If not, go back to Roadtrippers and add waypoints, then repeat.
+Confirm route is as desired (check routing settings in Basecamp).
+Go back to Roadtrippers and add waypoints if necessary, then repeat.

 5. Transfer route to Garmin device from Basecamp.